EmanuelCaires/TheJungle/README.md

 ![](wireframes/tabletpage.jpg)

 ## Deployment
-Following writing the code and then committing and pushing to GitHub, this project was deployed using GitHub by the following steps.
+Following writing the code and then committing and pushing it to GitHub, this project was deployed using GitHub by the following steps.

 + Navigate to the repository on Git Hub and click 'Settings'.
 + Then select 'Pages' on the side navigation.